 Adguard AdBlocker browser extension, see review on Medium.
+Not free anymore, only a free trial period.

 Ranked in these QuestionsQuestion Ranking